‘Let’s get back to business’: Western Garfield County chamber changes name, plans to return First Fridays to Rifle

 On Tuesday, Whitt & Co.
 Clothing store owner Mandy Whitt said the revitalized First Friday, formerly a city-run event that fizzled out some years ago, should be larger than before and well attended.

 “I participated in every first Friday, but it didn’t seem like a lot of downtown businesses have participated,” she said.
 “Then with COVID, it went by the wayside completely.
-But it sounds like we’re going to rejuvenate it and a lot more businesses have agreed to participate.”
+But it sounds like we’re going to rejuvenate it, and a lot more businesses have agreed to participate.”

 Just down the block, One Jewelers owner Nick Beightel offered a similar perspective on upcoming First Fridays.
 Downtown spent most of 2021 undergoing a major renovation construction project, in the process deterring accessibility to storefronts and foot traffic.